 Tupperware has finally sold its Ferntree Gully headquarters – a landmark property it built 59 years ago.

-The plastic maker is banking just over $20 million from the deal.
+The plastic maker is banking just over $20 million.

-The purchaser is a company controlled by Kevin Ward, a prominent eastern Melbourne builder and investor responsible for the industrial redevelopment of the 12-hectare former Vulcan site at the corner of Bayswater Road and Mountain Highway, Bayswater.
+The purchaser is a company controlled by Kevin Ward, a prominent eastern suburb builder and investor responsible for the 12-hectare Vulcan site redevelopment at the corner of Bayswater Road and Mountain Highway, Bayswater.

-A year ago Mr Ward listed for sale a showroom and neighbouring 9.9 hectare tract of land, in Canterbury Rd, Kilsyth, with c$50m total price hopes.
+A year ago the buyer listed a showroom and neighbouring 9.9ha tract in Canterbury Rd, Kilsyth, with c$50m total price hopes.

-When the 5.9 hectare Tupperware site at 19-21 Brenock Park Drive was last listed for public sale five months ago it was speculated the price could surpass c$25m.
+The 5.9ha Tupperware site at 19-21 Brenock Park Drive was last listed five months ago.

-Dawkins Occhiuto’s Chris Jones, Walter Occhiuto and Andrew Dawkins were the marketing agents, and JACX Property’s Michael Jackson the transaction manager.
+Dawkins Occhiuto’s Chris Jones, Walter Occhiuto and Andrew Dawkins were the agents, with JACX Property’s Michael Jackson, transaction manager.

-With two zonings, Industrial 1 and Special Use, the parcel has more than 520 metres of street frontage.
+With two zonings, Industrial 1 and Special Use, the parcel has more than 520 metres of street frontage (story continues below).

 Ferntree Gully is about 30 kilometres south east of Melbourne.